 from GQ:

+In It Might Get Loud creativity is portrayed as a reaction against one's surroundings.
+Jack, when you were growing up in Detroit you didn't exactly fit in?
 White: I grew up in a rough neighborhood.
 I went to an all-Mexican grade school and an all-Black high school.
 I'd find a couple people here and there that liked the same music as me for a minute, but it was tough to feel supported.
 People would make a wrinkled up face when I would mention different things I was interested in.
 Even music teachers.
 It's not like I went to high school in the 50's.
 I went to high school in the 90's, you know?
 But that still happens.
 I was not encouraged musically at all.
 I was discouraged.
 It can leave a bad taste in your mouth.

+You say in the film that when you don't have anything to react against, you make it up.
 White: Oh yeah.
 I don't like making my job easier.
 How are you accomplishing anything if there's no struggle?
 If I have to create a struggle that doesn't exist, I'll do that.
 Time and money constraints are a great way to do it.
 Or if you're in the studio, record on four tracks instead of twenty-four.
 Onstage it's like, I don't know the lyrics to half this song, but I'm not going to write 'em down.
 When you finish playng the song you almost wish you could tell people, "You know, I sang half of that off the top of my head."
 You can't, of course, but I think they can smell it.

+Jack, is it hard to step out of the spotlight to sit behind the drums in your new band, the Dead Weather?
 White: Whether it's the Raconteurs, the Dead Weather, or whatever, I have to find a zone that makes sense to me and, more importantly, that makes sense to the music.
 There are a lot of traps: Star power, celebrity, and showmanship can all do a disservice to the songs.
 But I tend to be that guy, you know?
 When me and four friends walk into a restaurant and nobody else talks to the host, I say, "Yeah, it's a table for five."
 I don't want to be that guy; I wish someone else would say something.
 But it always ends up being me, and I hate what comes with that.
 There's a lot of baggage-ego and narcissism-that comes with leadership.
 It's difficult to cope with at times.

+What's the worst thing about being a guitar player?
 White: It's like a scarlet letter, you know?
 If I was playing bingo or drinking a cup of coffee next to someone who's 75 years old and they asked me what I do I wouldn't tell them I'm a guitar player.
 I'd be ashamed.

 No comments: